Financial Assistance and Support Services for People with Disabilities

 Your DRS can provide hands-on training in using your new equipment, which may be complex.
 Your vocational rehabilitation agency or workers' compensation may pay for the training.

 Service Animals and Emotional Support Animals

 Service animals are trained to complete work and tasks for the specific, individual needs of people with disabilities.
 Under the Americans with Disabilities Act (ADA), dogs may qualify as service animals.
 In some cases, the ADA also recognizes miniature horses as service animals.
 Emotional support animals serve as companions to people with disabilities but do not typically perform specific tasks or duties.
 They are not considered service animals under the ADA, but some state and local governments permit people to take them into public places.

 If you are thinking about getting a service animal, first contact your medical provider.
 Find out if your disability is covered under the ADA and whether you need a service animal.
 Your doctor can help provide medical documentation and find a training program.
 You can also explore a list of service animal programs online, but make sure to research each organization’s background and qualifications carefully.

-What a Service Animal Does
+What Does a Service Animal Do?